sunfounder/newton-lab-kit/docs/source/pyproject/python_start/install_micropython_pico.rst

 ..
 Now come to install MicroPython Firmware into Raspberry Pi Pico 2, Thonny IDE provides a very convenient way for you to install it with one click.

 .. .. note::
 ..
-If you do not wish to upgrade Thonny IDE, you can use the Raspberry Pi official |link_micropython_pi| by dragging and dropping an ``rp2_pico_xxxx.uf2`` file into Raspberry Pi Pico.
+If you do not wish to upgrade Thonny IDE, you can use the Raspberry Pi official |link_micropython_pi| by dragging and dropping an ``rp2_pico_xxxx.uf2`` file into Raspberry Pi Pico 2.

 .. #.
 Open Thonny IDE.